johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 - Microsoft Entra ID (P1 or P2)

   > [!NOTE]
   > Customers that only have Microsoft Entra ID P1 or P2 must enable Microsoft Entra Enterprise State Roaming (ESR).
 Microsoft Edge sync isn't part of ESR, but ESR is required to provide the Microsoft Purview functionality that's needed for the P1 and P2 configurations.
-To learn more, see the [Enable Enterprise State Roaming in Microsoft Entra ID](/azure/active-directory/devices/enterprise-state-roaming-enable) article.
+To learn more, see the [Enabled Enterprise State Roaming in Microsoft Entra ID](/azure/active-directory/devices/enterprise-state-roaming-enable) article.

 - Microsoft 365 Business Premium, Business Standard, or Business Basic

   > [!NOTE]
   > Business Basic or Business Standard is supported, but tenants created before 2021 need to have Microsoft Purview Rights Management Service (RMS) - RMS_S_BASIC enabled.
-Customers can check if RMS is enabled in their tenants by following [Get-AipServiceConfiguration (AIPService) | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/aipservice/get-aipserviceconfiguration?view=azureipps).
-Customers can enable RMS in their tenants by following [Enable-AipService (AIPService) | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/aipservice/enable-aipservice?view=azureipps).
+Customers can check if RMS is enabled in their tenants by following [Get-AipServiceConfiguration (AIPService) | Microsoft Learn](/powershell/module/aipservice/get-aipserviceconfiguration?view=azureipps).
+Customers can enable RMS in their tenants by following [Enable-AipService (AIPService) | Microsoft Learn](/powershell/module/aipservice/enable-aipservice?view=azureipps).
 Customers that are having a sync issue should review [Diagnose and fix Microsoft Edge sync issues](/deployedge/microsoft-edge-troubleshoot-enterprise-sync) and [Reset Microsoft Edge data](/deployedge/edge-learnmore-reset-data-in-cloud) in the cloud before filing a support request.
-Business Premium includes Microsoft Entra ID Plan 1 and Edge Enterprise Sync Services are available, see [Microsoft 365 Small and Medium-sized Businesses](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/modern-work-plan-comparison-smb5.pdf).
+Business Premium includes Microsoft Entra ID Plan 1 and Microsoft Edge Enterprise Sync Services are available, see [Microsoft 365 Small and Medium-sized Businesses](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/modern-work-plan-comparison-smb5.pdf).

 - Office 365 E1 and above